Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 pid_t waitpid(pid_t pid, int *status, int options);

-• pid > 0: Wait for the specified process ID.
+• pid > 0: Wait for a specific process ID.

 • pid < -1: Wait for all processes in the specified process group.

 • WNOHANG: Non-blocking mode.
-Returns immediately if no child has exited.
+Returns immediately if no child process has terminated.

-• On success: PID of the terminated child process.
+• On normal termination: The PID of the terminated child process.

-• If no child process exists: 0 (when WNOHANG is specified).
+• If no child processes: 0 (when WNOHANG is specified).

 • On error: -1.

-The following is an example that uses the waitpid function to wait for a specific child process.
+The following is an example of using the waitpid function to wait for a specific child process.

 int main() {